Any change of direction brings a period of adjustment.

 We’ll have folders arranged for saving photos and video in an organized fashion AND we’ll have a back up system in place.
 Now we have unlimited fiber fast WI-FI we can back everything up into the cloud.

-We lost far too many photos and videos on our trip becuase of broken hard drives and never having the bandwidth to back anything up properly.
+We lost far too many photos and videos on our trip because of broken hard drives and never having the bandwidth to back anything up properly.

 We have a few potential trips on the horizon.
 We’ll let you know when and where, but let’s just say they will be warm and involve beaches!